fdev31/weye/README.md

 [Isotope](http://isotope.metafizzy.co/index.html) to display things in a nice way instead of a plain list

 [EpicEditor](http://oscargodson.github.com/EpicEditor/) looks very nice to edit text & markdown documents

+# Bugs

+- Upload not working on mobiles
+- SVG not working on mobiles